taosdata/TDengine/README.md

 ```cmd
 make install
 ```
-Users can find more information about directories installed on the system in the [file directory] section.
+Users can find more information about directories installed on the system in the [directory and files](https://www.taosdata.com/en/documentation/administrator/#Directory-and-Files) section.
 It should be noted that installing from source code does not configure service management for TDengine.
-Users can also choose to [install from packages] for it.
+Users can also choose to [install from packages](https://www.taosdata.com/en/getting-started/#Install-from-Package) for it.

 Start the service in the terminal.
 ```cmd